-When considering if you have a conflict of interest, you must be aware of the following principles:
+When considering if Decision Makers have a conflict of interest, those involved in governance must be aware of the following principles:

-- A conflict of interest exists if there is a possibility that your personal interest could influence your decision-making, even if your decision-making is not in fact adversely affected by the conflict.
-A reasonable perception that a conflict of interest exists can be enough for you to be in breach of your duties; and - the interest that gives rise to a conflict may be direct or indirect and, in particular, a conflict may relate to the interests of someone who is connected to you (e.g. a partner or child) (a "connected person") as well as to your own personal interests.
+- A conflict of interest exists if there is a possibility that Decision Maker's personal interest could influence their decision-making, even if the decision-making is not in fact adversely affected by the conflict.
+A reasonable perception that a conflict of interest exists can be enough for Decision Makers to be in breach of their duties; and - the interest that gives rise to a conflict may be direct or indirect and, in particular, a conflict may relate to the interests of someone who is connected to a Decision Maker (e.g. a partner or child) (a "connected person") as well as to the Decision Maker's own personal interests.